The Foundation of Viking Maritime Power: Natural Resources in Shipbuilding

 Leather, Wool, and Sinew

 Leather from cattle and seals was used for waterproofing seams around the gunwale and for making flexible straps that held oars in place.
-It also covered the steering oar's bearing point, reducing friction.
+It also covered the steering oar's bearing point, reducing friction and preventing wear on the wood.
+Leather was also cut into strips for lashing and for making gaskets that sealed the hatches and cargo holds.
 Sheep's wool was spun into cloth for sails—an immense undertaking requiring hundreds of kilograms of wool per ship.
 The wool was woven in a specific "h" twill pattern that gave the sail both strength and the ability to be adjusted in wind.
+A single large sail might contain the wool from 500 sheep, and the weaving could take an entire village several months.
+The wool was often treated with fat or tar to improve water resistance, though this also made the sail heavier.
 Sinew and rawhide strips were used to lash components together, especially in smaller boats or for temporary repairs.
 These organic fibers were remarkably strong and resistant to water when properly treated.
+Sinew, in particular, contracts as it dries, creating a tight, secure binding that could hold against the force of wind and waves.

 Pine Tar and Pitch: The Essential Preservatives